 - Drip tray quickly adjustable in height, optionally a raised tray for espresso cups is available.

-- Stainless steel filter holders with KvdW POM handles.
+- Stainless steel filter holders with KvdW handles.

 - Slow automatic infusion process, with step less build of pressure to full extraction mode.
 This allows a finer grind, creating more surface, so a higher yield in the cup, less chance on channelling, preventing fines to travel down.